 One of the world’s leading experts in cancer studies has stated that WiFi throughout schools is posing a dangerous risk to our children.
 The radio waves that these devices emit can be dangerous in the same way that tobacco and asbestos are.

 Even some of the top scientists are warning about the effects this type of constant exposure to radiation can have.
 WiFi in schools is only one of the places we should be concerned about.
 We are constantly being bombarded with EMF almost everywhere we go.
 Some like to call this electrosmog.

 What Can Be Done To Reverse The Effects?

 Some nations have already taken the necessary measures to ban and restrict WiFi usage in schools.
-Some of these countries include: France, Belgium, Spain, Israel, Australia, Italy, Switzerland, and Germany.
-These countries recognize the harmful affects WiFi in schools can have on children, and have taken action.
+Some of these countries include France, Belgium, Spain, Israel, Australia, Italy, Switzerland, and Germany.
+These countries recognize the harmful effects WiFi in schools can have on children, and have taken action.

 What Is The Future For WiFi In Schools?

 Unfortunately, at this rate, it doesn’t appear that WiFi in schools will be going anywhere anytime soon.
 Even with all the scientific studies showing how harmful these signals can be for human health (especially children), WiFi use is expanding.

 The EMF radiation on which WiFi depends– from sources including routers, mobile phones, and baby monitors— is orders of magnitude stronger than the natural amount of radiation life on earth evolved alongside for millions of years.
 WiFi is essentially a huge health experiment, given that it’s new and we don’t really know how this will affect human health in the long-term.